How to Replace a Dishwasher Drain Hose (Step-by-Step, 2026)

 Can I use a universal drain hose on any dishwasher?

-Yes, in most cases.
+Yes, usually.
 Standard dishwasher drain hoses have 5/8-inch interior diameter fittings that fit standard hose clamps and connection points.
 Universal hoses ($12 to $20 at hardware stores) fit most Whirlpool-family, GE, Samsung, LG, and Frigidaire models.
 For Bosch and Miele, we recommend OEM hoses because the connection angles and corrugation pitch may differ.

 Does the drain hose need a high loop?